OpenBB-finance/openbb-docs/content/pro/api-endpoint.md

   videoLegend="Short introduction to adding a single widget" />

-The single widget is the fastest way to integrate your custom data into OpenBB Terminal Pro.
+API endpoint is the fastest way to integrate your custom data into OpenBB Terminal Pro.
 This method allows you to import data via a URL or endpoint that is directly rendered into a table format without the need for expensive APIs or custom code, providing a quick and easy way to visualize your data.

 To utilize this feature, enter your URL or API endpoint along with any required connection details.
 Once configured, you can add the widget to a dashboard via the search.
 It will then dynamically load and display your data within the Terminal Pro interface.